kemvagyok/vitmma19-pw/README.md

 ### Docker Instructions

 This project is containerized using Docker.
 Follow the instructions below to build and run the solution.

-**Warning for lectures: At the in inference the Flask is starting, and listening, maybe it will block your evaluator**
+**!!Warning for lectures: At the in inference the Flask is starting, and listening, maybe it will block your evaluator!!**

 #### Build, Run
 ##### AI, Web Service
 Run the following command in the root directory of the repository to build the Docker image of AI, web service, and run the two container: